Advancing Black Wealth through Local Data & Engagement

 Our legacy of racism in US policies and practice – before and through emancipation, reconstruction, and Jim Crow – has sustained a distressing gap in wealth.
 Specific systemic actions and institutional bias - in education, employment, housing, banking, and public policy - created and widened the racial wealth gap.
 Such conditions inhibit wealth building opportunities for Black people and maintain inequitable disparities across critical needs to live a full life.
 To begin making progress on reducing the wealth inequalities in the US, communities around the country need to understand the drivers of wealth and wealth extraction and design innovative solutions that promote Black wealth equity.

-The Black Wealth Data Center (BWDC) aims to create a national standard for data focused on Black wealth generation and help practitioners, policymakers, philanthropists, and journalists access this data to unlock solutions to racial wealth inequity in the United States.
+With the support of Bloomberg Philanthropies' Greenwood Initiative, The Black Wealth Data Center (BWDC) aims to create a national standard for data focused on Black wealth generation and help practitioners, policymakers, philanthropists, and journalists access this data to unlock solutions to racial wealth inequity in the United States.
 NNIP shares the belief that data are critical tools in this effort to help people illuminate inequities, articulate strengths, and identify solutions.
 BWDC is partnering with the Urban Institute, in its role as coordinator of NNIP, to fund two grants for projects that provide access to neighborhood-level data and assistance in using them to inform the development of policies and programs to support the wealth accumulation of Black families, communities, and businesses.

 "The Missing Middle: Creating Local Data to Help Bridge Home Financing Gaps in Detroit and Increase Black Wealth through Homeownership"